 Unit and dollar volumes grew 13.0% and 10.5%, respectively, during the third quarter of 2023 as the number of active dealers grew 14.9% and the average unit volume per active dealer decreased 1.2%.
-Dollar volume increased less than unit volume during the third quarter of 2023 due to a decrease in the average advance paid, due to decreases in the average advance paid, due to decreases in the average advance paid, due to decreases in the average advance rate and the average size of Consumer Loans assigned.
-Unit volume for the third quarter of 2023 was 5.8% less than unit volume for the 10.9% compared to the same periods in 2022 and 2019, respectively.
+Dollar volume increased less than unit volume during the third quarter of 2023 due to a decrease in the average advance paid, due to decreases in the average advance rate and the average size of Consumer Loans assigned.
+Unit volume for the third quarter of 2023 was 5.8% less than unit volume for the third quarter of 2019, which was the highest third quarter unit volume in our history.
+Unit volume for the 28-day period ended October 28, 2023 grew 27.5% and declined 0.9% compared to the same periods in 2022 and 2019, respectively.
 We believe the improvement in unit volume growth rates from the third quarter of 2023 to October 2023 was likely due to an improvement in the competitive environment.